zackmdavis/Leafline/HACKING.md

 ### Getting your life in order

 Your life is not in order.
 You're probably not running python3, you probably don't have Rust installed. christ you might not even have Clojure installed.
-Get it together, man.
+Get it together, folks.

 * You must install the Rust nightly build.
 I don't care which night.
 Just a recent one.
 * You must install clojure and lein, which I forget what lein is even short for, and I don't remember how to install it, because, unlike you, __my life is together__, and I did that months ago. or years.
 I don't remember.